openhwgroup/cv32e40p/docs/source/intro.rst

 Compliancy, bug fixing, code clean-up, and documentation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The CV32E40P has been verified.
 It is fully compliant with RISC-V (RI5CY was partially compliant).
-Many bugs have been fixed, and the RTL code clean-up code.
+Many bugs have been fixed, and the RTL code cleaned-up.
 The documentation has been formatted with reStructuredText and has been developed following at industrial quality level.